AdamGuidarini/MediTrak/README.md

 Status:

-  + In active development.
+  + In active development, this app is a personal project started when.
-  + App can be used as a checklist for medications but notifications are not yet functional.
+  + App can be used as a checklist for medications but notifications are semi-functional.
+The app can generate separate notifications for each medication dose but if you delete a medication notifications for the current scheduling week will still occur...which isn't exactly what I want.

 Completed: